top of page

 The artist's work was immensely influenced by the exposure to her mother's Haitian culture and the Saint Soleil movement of the mid-20th century.
 She also pulls inspiration from ancient Egyptian imagery and form, connecting her to her father's heritage.

-Kassandra splits her time between the Tampa Bay area, Crown Heights, Brooklyn, and South Jersey.
+Kassandra currently resides in Crown Heights, Brooklyn.
+And splits her free time between the Tampa Bay area and South Jersey.
 You can usually find her at a beach regardless of the weather.